 Have a basic understanding of methods used to collect data concerning consumer preferences including both stated preferences and observed preferences

-Have a basic understanding of producers’ supply of food products
+Have a basic understanding of the mechanisms behind professional customers’ demand for food products

 Be able to define central concepts within the area of microeconomics and consumer behavior